Some dance pedagogy guidelines by Richard Powers

 But don't overspecify when flexible adjustments must be made to accommodate partnering, or when you're teaching a dance which favors individuality.
 Unnecessary specification is one of dancers' pet peeves.

-Don't forget the other physical aspects of a dance beyond footwork: quality of movement, energy levels, posture, what to do with free hands, facial expressions, flow of movement, etc.
+Don't forget the other physical aspects of a dance beyond footwork: partnering, quality of movement, energy levels, posture, what to do with free hands, facial expressions, flow of movement, etc.

 Be consistent in your terminology.
 If a step has five different names among different schools or traditions, pick just one and stay with it.
 Using multiple terms may only confuse your students.